ghc-proposals/ghc-proposals/proposals/0000-incomplete-record-selectors.rst

 proposal to split updates into a separate class, thereby avoiding this issue (see also `proposal #286
 <https://github.com/ghc-proposals/ghc-proposals/pull/286>`_).

+This proposal makes no changes to ``-Wpartial-fields``, so that users may choose to receive warnings at definition sites or at use sites.
+Both may be useful in different contexts:

+- a library author may wish to enable ``-Wpartial-fields`` to avoid ever defining a partial field in their library, since they have no guarantee that downstream users will enable the use-site warnings;

+- an application author may be using an existing library that defines partial fields, but may wish to avoid using them by enabling ``-Wincomplete-record-selectors -Wincomplete-record-updates``.

 Costs and Drawbacks